moeabdulnas/moeabdulnas/README.md

 ## Hi there, I'm Mohamed Abdulnassir 👋 😃

-- 🧑‍💼 Fullstack Develop at Field Sweden AB
+- 🧑‍💼 Fullstack Developer at Field Sweden AB
-- 🎓 BSc, Computer Science and Engineering.
+- 🎓 BSc, Computer Science 2024
 - 📭 Email: mohabdul96@hotmail.com
 <!--
 **moeabdulnas/moeabdulnas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.